tbetcke/hpc_lecture_notes/_sources/2022-assignment_2.md

 $$
 \max_i\left|u_i-u_\text{exact}(x_i)\right|.
 $$
-**Compute this error for a range of values for $N$ of your choice, for the methods you wrote in both parts 1 and 2**.
+**Compute this error for a range of values for $N$ of your choice, for the method you wrote above**.
 On axes that both use log scales, **plot $N$ against the error in your solution**.
 You should pick a range of values for $N$ so that this plot will give you useful information about the methods.

-For the same values of $N$, **measure the time taken to compute your approximations for both functions**.
+For the same values of $N$, **measure the time taken to compute your approximation for your function**.
 On axes that both use log scales, **plot $N$ against the time taken to compute a solution**.

 We now want to compute an approximate solution where the measure of error is $10^{-8}$ or less.
 By looking at your plots, **pick a value of $N$